-If the best Indian restaurants in Austin and the best ramen in Austin are of any indication, the city knows how to dish delectable ethnic food.
-Although the local Korean scene is small, it is certainly mighty.
-From traditional spots offering banchan, soups and stews with kimchi to more modern settings, the best Korean restaurants in Austin offer some of the most exciting cuisine around (to be thoroughly washed down at one of the best dive bars in Austin).
+If the best Indian restaurants in Austin and top ramen spots in town are of any indication, the city knows how to dish delectable international food—and that includes a meal at the best Korean restaurnats in Austin.
+Although the local Korean scene is small, it's certainly mighty.
+From traditional spots offering banchan, soups and stews with kimchi to more modern settings, these Korean eateries offer some of the most exciting cuisine around (to be thoroughly washed down at one of the best dive bars in Austin).
 Pro tip: always put an egg on it.

 Best Korean restaurants in Austin

 This north Austin mom-and-pop Korean restaurant is one of the city’s go-to spots.
 With an extensive menu and banchan selections, all diners will be pleased.
 Classic items like beef bulgogi, various bibimbaps and seafood pancakes anchor the menu but more adventurous eaters may enjoy the spicy silken tofu stew with shrimp, squid and mussels or Korean blood sausage stew.
 Free barley tea, servers who speak Korean and a happy hour during lunch time on the weekdays set this place apart.

 Austin's first tortilla-wrapped kimchi comes courtesy of Chi’lantro, which has grown into three brick-and-mortar locations since first launching as a single food truck back in 2009.
 For a quick, cheap, on-the-go lunch, order the spicy pork burrito.
 But let's be honest: the best time to enjoy these craveable cross-cultural eats is after the bars close.
 Two am kimchi fries, anyone?